 I. What is Epithet?

 A girl’s name is Marilynn, but her parents call her Lynn.
 Her sister calls her Mary.
 And her friends call her Merry-go-round when she’s being silly.
-Lynn, Mary, and Merry-go-round are all epithets, or special nicknames used in replacement of one’s actual name.
+Lynn, Mary, and Merry-go-round are all epithets, or special nicknames that replace the name of a person and often describe them in some way.
 Epithet (pronounced ep–uh-thet) is derived from the Greek phrase epitithenai, meaning “to add” or “to put on.”

 II.
 Examples of Epithet